FluidSense/confs/README.md

 ### WSL
 https://docs.microsoft.com/en-us/windows/wsl/install-win10
 PowerShell: `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
-PowerShell: `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all`
+PowerShell: `dism.exe /online /enable-feature /quiet /featurename:VirtualMachinePlatform /all` Note: This will force a reboot.
+PowerShell: `wsl --set-default-version 2`

 Afterwards, install the desired Distro from Windows Store.
 This seems to be perhaps the hardest part to script.